-“My cousin brought me in a scotch cart to the MSF clinic in Murwira, where I also receive treatment for HIV.
+“My cousin brought me in a scotch cart to the Médecins Sans Frontières (MSF) clinic in Murwira, where I also receive treatment for HIV.
 For three days I could not eat or drink.
 I only had an IV drip.
 But after four days I started to feel good.
 I was so happy, able to move and go back to my family.

-“I come to the clinic now for my ARVs.
+“I come to the clinic for my ARVs now.
 Last year we brought my child to the hospital in Murambinda where she died of AIDS at just one year six months old.
 I was tested and they said I was positive and so is my wife.
 Now we both come to the clinic here in Murwira for our ARVs.

 “I would really like for MSF to keep on supporting us and keep us on ARVs.
 I feel better now but I cannot find work and there is not enough food.
 I hope that I can get work - carpentry, anything that can give us a good life.
 We are no longer getting a life.
 The job situation is not improving as the country is a desert.
 There is no money to pay here.
 We are just sitting while not having anything.
 I just want to work for my family to get better.”